 There are plenty of things to do in the park, from diving down to explore the many vessels that came to grief in the hazardous waters dating back to 1836, to joining a fishing charter that operate in the area.

-The park is also the perfect place to observe wildlife, particularly the Australian fur seal breeding colony at North Casuarina Islet and the colony of New Zealand furseals at Cape du Couedic.
+The park is also the perfect place to observe wildlife, particularly the Australian fur seal breeding colony at North Casuarina Islet and the colony of long-nosed fur seals at Cape du Couedic.
 Bird watchers should watch out for the white-bellied sea eagle and osprey foraging grounds.
 On land, be sure to visit Remarkable Rocks and Admirals Arch, which have been shaped by the raging wind and water.